Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/brainstorm.typ

   title: "Game Challenge - Design Strategies",
   type: "brainstorm",
   start_date: datetime(year: 2023, month: 7, day: 14),
-  attendance: "Ajibola, Ishika, Eric, Emma"
+  attendance: "Ajibola, Ishika, Eric, Emma",
+  designed: "Ishika",
+  witnessed: "Ajibola",
 )

 Before beginning the construction of our robot, we wanted to take time to brainstorm different strategies for how to approach the game challenge.